AS (2017) CR 08

 I am not going to repeat what has already been said in English, Spanish, Turkish and French here this afternoon.
 I will not be able to put it in as eloquent a way as Sir Roger Gale and I might not be able to find the right words, such as those used by Jordi Xuclà, so let me concentrate on addressing the talks on Syria in Astana.
 As you know, the talks ended on Tuesday.
 Who was in the driving seat?
 It was Russia, Iran and Turkey.
 The talks in the Kazakh capital were intended to serve as preparation for the coming round of negotiations in Geneva, which have been scheduled for 8 February.
 What aims and objectives have been established in respect of these talks?
 It is essential that the fragile ceasefire be enforced robustly and that we ensure safe access to humanitarian aid.

 How did these negotiations go?
 At the start of the Astana conference, representatives of the regime and rebel representatives were meeting for the first time in the same room, where some icy glances were exchanged but very little else.
 Talks with the United Nations negotiators then took place in separate rooms.
 The Syrian branch of al-Qaeda boycotted the meetings, as its representatives refused to meet the regime; they have a jihadi agenda that transcends the border of Syria proper, and they attacked the positions held by rebels who were attending the Astana talks.
 Kurdish units were similarly not invited to Kazakhstan and they have established an autonomous area along the Turkish border in the north.
 Those who were present accused one another reciprocally of having broken the shaky ceasefire, so there were quite a lot of theatrics.
 Of more significance, perhaps, are the talks that took place between Iran, Russia and Turkey behind the scenes, but we know little about them.
-What we do know is that the US influence continues to dwindle; it was represented through the US ambassador in Kazakhstan only.
+What we do know is that the United States’ influence continues to dwindle; it was represented through the United States ambassador in Kazakhstan only.

 The humanitarian tragedy in Syria and neighbouring countries is beyond description, but Europe is also affected to a large extent.
 The repercussions of the conflict in Syria will concern us for many years to come, as Jordi Xuclà highlighted well.
 Whether we like it or not, countries in Europe will in future have to grapple far more intensively and seriously with the conflict in Syria than they have done until now.
 Let us go home and do something; as Sir Roger Gale has said, Europe must finally wake up.